senzing-factory/github-action-jira-issue-creation/README.md

 ## JIRA_ISSUE_ATTACHMENT Usage

 Git Actions mounts the runner's working directory to /github/workspace as a default and it is controlled by Git Hub's system.
-Make sure the file being attached is stored in the runner's workspace (it will be in the directory the repo was clone into on the runner).
+Make sure the file being attached is stored in the runner's workspace (it will be in the directory the repository was clone into on the runner).
 Otherwise, this Git Action will not be able to see the file it needs to attach to the Jira Issue.

 ## Reference